Papillon

 Frequently Asked Questions

-Are Papillons good apartment dogs?
+Are Papillons good with children?

-Do Papillons shed?
+Do Papillons shed much?

 Enjoying this guide?